Punahou School: History

-Liliha and her husband, Oahu Governor Boki, gave Ka Punahou to Reverend Hiram Bingham, one of the first Protestant missionaries in Hawaii.
-Queen Kaahumanu was a strong supporter of the mission and built a house for herself near Bingham.
-A portion of the stone wall she had built to protect the compound from roaming cattle has been preserved.

-Punahou School was originally a school for the children of missionaries serving throughout the Pacific region.
-It was the first school west of the Rocky Mountains and east of Asia with classes in English only.
-The first class was held on July 11, 1842, and had 15 students.
-Daniel Dole was Punahou's first principal.
+From 1853 to 1934, the school was known as Oahu College.

 Punahou has educated members of the Hawaiian royal family, but is not to be confused with the Royal School.
-It was known as Oahu College from 1853 to 1934.

 During World War II, the U.S. Army Corps of Engineers commandeered much of the Punahou campus.
 Castle Hall, formerly the girls' dormitory when Punahou had boarding students, was used as a command center, buildings were connected with tunnels, athletic fields were used as parking lots, and the library was cleared to become sleeping quarters and an officer's mess.
 The cereus hedge on the campus lava rock wall was topped with barbed wire.
 Punahou students volunteered in hospitals and raised enough in war bonds to purchase two bombers and a fighter (among other airplanes), which were named after alumni who had fallen in service.

-In the 1970s, Punahou's upper field and gymnasium were used for the Superstars nationally televised athletic competitions.

 On August 7, 1972, the campus was added to the National Register of Historic Places listings in Oahu.

 Traditions

 Many traditional events take place on campus.
 On the first Friday and Saturday of each February, the junior class hosts the Punahou Carnival.
 Proceeds from the carnival contribute to the Financial Aid program.
 The event is an entertainment highlight each year in Honolulu.
+All 9-11th grade students are required to work at least one 3-hour shift per carnival, and all students are let out of class early on Friday (typically before lunch) to enjoy the Carnival.